learnbyexample/cli-computing/cli_computing.md

 * `PATH` A colon-separated list of directories in which the shell looks for commands.
 A zero-length (null) directory name in the value of `PATH` indicates the current directory.
 A null directory name may appear as two adjacent colons, or as an initial or trailing colon
 * `PWD` The current working directory as set by the `cd` builtin
 * `OLDPWD` The previous working directory as set by the `cd` builtin
-* `SHELL` This environment variable expands to the full pathname to the shell
+* `SHELL` This environment variable expands to the full pathname of the shell

 You can use the `printenv` command to display the name and value of all the environment variables.
 Providing arguments will display the values only for those variables.